-And in November last year, it emerged that a subsidiary of GoldMining Inc (CVE:GOLD) would buy Newrange's Yarumalito gold project in central Colombia for $1.2million in shares and cash ($200,000 in cash).
+And on November 4 last year, it emerged that a subsidiary of GoldMining Inc (CVE:GOLD) would buy Newrange's Yarumalito gold project in central Colombia for $1.2million in shares and cash ($200,000 in cash).
 The asset covers 1,456 hectares of highly prospective ground a few kilometres north of the famed Marmato district.

 Newrange retains a 1% net smelter returns (NSR) royalty, which can be bought by GoldMining at any time before the completion of a feasibility study for $1 million.